Biology

 The Biology department is a leader at UNM in funded research and scholarly productivity, and students learn about research by doing it, either by participating in faculty-led research or pursuing independent research in a research lab through our Honors Program.
 Additionally, undergraduate training programs in the department like MARC at UNM, the PREP at UNM program, and the Sevilleta REU sites program provide additional opportunities for students to engage with research.
 The Biology department is home to major research programs like the Museum of Southwestern Biology, the Sevilleta Long-Term Ecological Research Program (LTER), the Center for Evolutionary and Theoretical Immunology (CETI), and New Mexico Natural Heritage.
 Working in a research lab gives you a chance to see how biological knowledge is created, and to connect with a 'family' of people who share common interests and enthusiasm for an area of biology.
 Reach out to a faculty member whose research interests you - they love to talk about biology!

-In addition to the concentrations above, the department offers classes that you can use to create your own specialized program of study in Botany, Computation, Microbiology, Molecular/Cellular Biology, Physiology, Systematics, and Zoology.
+The department offers classes that you can use to create your own specialized program of study in areas like Botany, Computation, Microbiology, Molecular/Cellular Biology, Physiology, Systematics, and Zoology based on your interests.
+You can do a general B.A. or B.S. degree.

 There is no minor required for the Biology B.A. or B.S. degree.